 4. Who will this involve at my organisation?

-Mobile devices and remote solutions that allow security and safety tasks to be assigned to staff (including temporarily, e.g., for event volunteers) and for two-way communication on incident status can also be helpful here.
+Mobile devices and remote access solutions that allow security and safety tasks to be assigned to staff (including temporarily, e.g., for event volunteers) and for two-way communication on incident status can also be helpful here.

 How AI Can Better Protect Busy Public Space Environments